sys27/sys27/content/2024/24-parsing-approaches-part-2.md

 ## Bottom-up (LR) parsers

 The alternative to top-down parsers is bottom-up.
-Whereas a top-down parser analyzes input starting from "top level" structures and on each step goes deeper and deeper.
+Whereas a top-down parser analyzes input starting from "top-level" structures and on each step goes deeper and deeper.
 Bottom-up parsers work in the opposite way.
 It starts from the deepest level rule and finds its way to the top.

-One of benefits of bottom-up parsers, it can handle left recursive rules but as you saw in the previous section, even top-down parsers have an easy workaround to fix this problem.
+One of the benefits of bottom-up parsers, they can handle left recursive rules but as you saw in the previous section, even top-down parsers have an easy workaround to fix this problem.

 In this series, I won't explain the details of how bottom-up parsers work and how to build them.